-The following procedures are to be followed by employees to ensure accessibility of programs and services to clients or potential clients with disabilities or limited-English proficiency.
+The following procedures are to be followed by all employees to ensure accessibility of programs and services to clients or potential clients with disabilities.

-- a.
-Assessment of client, employee or applicant needs by consulting with the individual concerning his or her preferred communication mode and if applicable with assigned caseworkers, counselors, parents, family members, guardians or other agency representatives. - b.
-The communications options for hearing impaired persons may include but are not limited to TDD (telecommunication devices for the deaf), fax (telephone facsimile transmittal), phone amplifiers, sign language interpreters, flash cards, lip reading, written notes, supplementary hearing devices, charts, signs or a combination of these. - c.
-The agency administrative official with budget approval over the facility involved or the designated official as otherwise provided in this plan has the responsibility for approving the request and obtain the appropriate auxiliary aid or interpreter. - d.
-Auxiliary aids or interpreters will be provided within two days of request or as otherwise required.
-Delaying services is not always practical or appropriate; therefore, provision will be made when advance notice for an aid or interpreter is not given.
+- Assessment of client, employee, or applicant needs by consulting with the individual concerning his or her preferred communication mode and, if applicable, with assigned caseworkers, counselors, parents, family members, guardians, or other County representatives. - The communications options for hearing impaired persons may include but are not limited to TDD (telecommunication devices for the deaf), fax (telephone facsimile transmittal), phone amplifiers, sign language interpreters, flash cards, lip reading, written notes, supplementary hearing devices, charts, signs, or a combination of these. - The administrative official with budget approval or designee has the responsibility for approving the request and obtain the appropriate auxiliary aid or interpreter. - Auxiliary aids or interpreters will be provided within two days of request or as otherwise required.
+Delaying services is not always practical or appropriate; therefore, provision will be made when advance notice for an aid or interpreter is provided.
 Client files will be documented to indicate if an aid or interpreter is needed.
-If so documented, the agency will arrange to have the auxiliary aid or interpreter available for advanced scheduled appointments.
-Also, when the agency or provider refers a client to a provider, the agency will notify the provider of any aid or interpreter needs. - e.
-The use of auxiliary aids or interpreter will be at no cost to the client, employee or applicant.
-Auxiliary aids or interpreters will normally be obtained within the agency or provider's current resources, including the use of qualified volunteers and volunteer organizations.
-However, if an auxiliary aid of an interpreter is required and services must be purchased, payment will be made the appropriate operating budget. - Language services include, as a first preference, the availability of bilingual staff that can communicate directly with clients in their preferred language. - When bilingual staff is not available, the next preference is faceto-face interpretation provided by trained staff or contract or volunteer interpreters.
+If so documented, the County will arrange to have the auxiliary aid or interpreter available for advanced scheduled appointments. - The use of auxiliary aids or interpreter will be at no cost to the client, employee, or applicant.
+Auxiliary aids or interpreters will normally be obtained within the County or provider's current resources, including the use of qualified volunteers and volunteer organizations.
+However, if an auxiliary aid of an interpreter is required and services must be purchased, payment will be made from the appropriate operating budget. - Some persons who are deaf or hard of hearing may prefer or request to use a family member or friend as an interpreter.
+However, family members or friends of the person will not be used as interpreters, as issues of competency of interpretation, confidentiality, privacy, and conflict of interest will be considered.
+Competent interpreter services will be provided by the Program.

-- 3. Other interpreter services will be used as a supplemental system when an interpreter is not available, or when services are needed for an unusual or infrequently encountered language. - f.
-The LEP individual must be offered free interpreter service first.
-If the individual declines the use of the free interpreter, the record must be documented to reflect the individual declined.
-Staff should suggest that a trained interpreter be present during the encounter to ensure accurate interpretation and should document of the offer any declination in the LEP person's file.
-The interpreter must be proficient in both English and the other language and should have received orientation and training which includes the ethics of interpreting and possess fundamental knowledge in both languages of any specialized terms and concepts peculiar to the program or activity.
-The use of family members could result in a breach of confidentiality or reluctance on the part of the individual to reveal personal information critical to their situation.
-In an abuse investigation, reluctance or failure to reveal critical personal information could have serious consequences.
-A family member or friend may be used as an interpreter if this approach is requested by the LEP individual and the use of such a person does not compromise the effectiveness of services or violate confidentiality.
-Minor children should never be used an interpreters or be allowed to interpret for a parent.
-Interpreters could include competent bilingual staff, staff interpreters, volunteer community interpreters, contracted interpreter services or telephone interpreter services.
-See Appendix B-C - g.
+Other interpreter services will be used as a supplemental system when an interpreter is not available or when services are needed for an unusual or infrequently encountered language.

 If an auxiliary aid is found to be ineffective, the staff should immediately determine which mode of communication with the client the client would then prefer.
-The staff should be well versed in other auxiliary aids communication options and offer these options to the client, so that the client can have all the information available to make the choice.
+The staff should be well versed in other auxiliary aids communication options and offer these

+- options to the client so that the client can have all the information available to make the choice.
 Staff should continue to work with the client to determine the best mode of communication.
-Documentation shall be made in the client's file regarding the attempt to improve the effectiveness of auxiliary aids and services. - h.
-Documentation, with supporting justification, must be made if any request was not honored.
-The HHS Director is the only person that can deny auxiliary aid requests made by a client or companion.
-If a staff person is not familiar with an auxiliary aid request, please contact the SPOC for information as well as ask the client for any information that you may need to secure this aid, but reiterate that the cost of any auxiliary aid is the responsibility of the agency and not the participant.
-The staff should work with the client and the HHS Director to determine the best auxiliary aid to utilize to ensure appropriate communication services.
+Documentation shall be made in the client's file regarding the attempt to improve the effectiveness of auxiliary aids and services. - Documentation, with supporting justification, must be made if any request was not honored.
+The Program Manager or designee is the only person who can deny auxiliary aid requests made by a client or companion.
+Copies of documentation will be placed in homeowner file.
+If a staff person is not familiar with an auxiliary aid request, contact the Case Manager for information as well as ask the client for any information needed to secure this aid but reiterate that the cost of any auxiliary aid is the responsibility of the County and not the participant.
+The staff should work with the client and the Program Manager or designee to determine the best auxiliary aid to utilize to ensure appropriate communication services.

-5. Resources /Training

-Auxiliary aids will normally be obtained within the agency's current resources.
-Staff will be trained on how to assist sensory and mobility impaired or LEP individuals.
-Annually, all employees will be responsible to complete the Department of Children and Families' (DCF) "Service Delivery for the Deaf and Hard of Hearing" training, located on DCF's public website.
-Resources available to the agency can be found on the following appendixes:

-- Appendix: A contains instructions on in-person communication skills for staff that may interact with individuals who are deaf; hard of hearing; have speech impediments; physical disabilities; or dual sensory impairments; are visually impaired or have limited-English proficiency. - > Appendix B: HHS Multilingual Directory, is a list of staff that may be used as interpreters or translators. - Appendix C: Private Sector Translators & Interpreter listing

-6. Notification
+NOTIFICATION